godotengine/godot-docs/tutorials/scripting/groups.rst

 .. image:: img/groups_node_tab_with_multiple_types_of_groups.webp

-You can manage Global Groups in the Global Groups dock, inside Project Settings.
+You can manage Global Groups in the Groups tab of the Globals dock, inside Project Settings.
 There, you will be able to add new global groups, or change existing groups' names and descriptions.

 .. image:: img/groups_global_groups_settings.webp